-On completion of this unit the student should be able to apply a social-ecological framework to research, analyse and evaluate a contemporary issue associated with participation in physical activity and/or sport in a local, national or global setting.
+Students should be able to apply a social-ecological framework to research, analyse and evaluate a contemporary issue associated with participation in physical activity and/or sport in a local, national or global setting.

 Assessment may include core assessment - written report, structured questions, case study, a laboratory report, written plan, a reflective folio, oral presentation and structured questions.